angular-gantt/angular-gantt/README.md

 - **task-added**, **task-changed**

-  This event is raised if the user creates or change a task.
+  A task has been added or changed

 - **task-clicked**, **task-dblclicked**, **task-contextmenu**

-  This event is raised if the user clicks on a task.
-Use the `evt` property on the event to access the original javascript event.
+  A task has been clicked, double clicked or right clicked.

 - **task-move-begin**, **task-move**, **task-move-end**

-  The user is moving a task.
+  A task is starting to move, moving or has stopped moving.

 - **task-resize-begin**, **on-task-resize**, **on-task-resize-end**

-  The user is resizing a task.
+  A task is starting to resize, moving or has stopped moving.

 - **timespan-added**, **timespan-changed**

-  This event is raised if the user creates or change a timespan.
+  A timespan has been added or changed.

+- **row-added** and **row-changed**

+  A row has been added or changed.
+A row is changed if the custom sort order has been changed by the user.

+- **row-clicked**, **row-dblclicked**, **row-contextmenu**, **row-mousedown**, **row-mouseup**

+  A row has been clicked, double clicked, right clicked, mouse downed or mouse upped.

 - **column-clicked**, **column-dblclicked**, **column-contextmenu**

-  This event is raised if the user clicks on a column date.
+  A column header has been clicked, double clicked or right clicked.

 - **row-label-clicked**, **row-label-dblclicked**, **row-label-contextmenu**, **row-label-mousedown**, **row-label-mouseup**

-  The user has clicked on a row label.
+  A row label has been clicked, double clicked, right clicked, mouse downed or mouse upped.

 - **row-header-clicked**, **row-header-dblclicked**, **row-header-contextmenu**, **row-header-mousedown**, **row-header-mouseup**

-  The user has clicked on the label header in the top section of the Gantt.
+  A row header has been clicked, double clicked, right clicked, mouse downed or mouse upped.

 - **row-labels-resized**

-  The user has resized the row label section.

-- **row-added** and **row-changed**

-  A new row is added or changed.
-A row is changed if the custom sort order has been changed by the user.

-- **row-clicked**, **row-dblclicked**, **row-contextmenu**, **row-mousedown**, **row-mouseup**

-  The user clicks on a row.
+  Row labels have been resized.

 ### License
 **The MIT License**